ysk15/AutoEdittext/README.md

 how to use

-//inside your activity
-//default inputtype is text
-//for number type use <your hint here>:number
-//for password type use  <your hint here>:password
+default inputtype is text ,for number type use <your hint here>:number ,for password type use  <your hint here>:password.

+	Inside your Activity

         final String [] names = {"name","age:number","place","mob:number","email","username","pass:password"};
         final RelativeLayout rl = (RelativeLayout)findViewById(R.id.activity_main);
         new CreateInputs(MainActivity.this,names,rl).create();